Sensor Data Reporting

 Continuous Dual Track Detection

-The MTS160 always reports data of two tracks simultaneously: One data set for Left and one for the Right track.
-This happens even if only one track is present.
-In that case, the data for the Left and Right tracks are identical.
-This scheme greatly simplifies and improves the handling of merges and forks and is discussed further below.
+The MTS160 always reports data for two tracks simultaneously: one data set for the left track and one for the right track.
+This is true even when only a single physical track is present.
+In that case, the left and right reported values are identical.
+This reporting method simplifies the handling of forks, merges, and intersections.

 Track Detection and Strength